stevenelson35/stevenelson35.github.io/_posts/2021-07-24-hurry-up-and-wait.md

 ![20210724_210138.jpg]({{site.baseurl}}/assets/media/20210724_210138.jpg)

-Some highlights of the drive were seeing a truck full of watermellons, which reminded my immediately of the Sonny and Cher hour episode with the Bionic Watermellon, and imagining a watermellon falling from the truck.
+Some highlights of the drive were seeing a truck full of watermelons, which reminded me immediately of the Sonny and Cher hour episode with the Bionic Watermellon, and imagining a watermellon falling from the truck.
 And then it happened.
 Right before our eyes.
 I'd post a link to the video, but, after rewatching it, it really isn't worth your time.

 We also saw a truck emblazoned with the word *Serenity*, which reminded me of Seinfeld and how to deal with being stuck in traffic.